Grammer Guitar G-58 Made in the USA 1968

 Accessories:

-The case is included in the delivery and shows slight signs of wear.
+The case is included in the package and shows slight signs of wear.

 The guitar comes with a certificate from RockWall Guitars.

-Furthermore, the accessories shown in the picture are included in the scope of delivery.
+In addition, the accessories shown are included in the package.

 Taxation:

-Differential taxation in accordance with Section 25a of the USTG (U.S. Tax Act).
+Differential taxation pursuant to Section 25a of the U.S. Tax Code.